 Why you shouldn’t use baby shampoo for Border collies bath

 Most people use baby shampoo for bathing their Border collies.
-Although baby shampoos are not as effective to the skin, there is some difference.
+Although baby shampoos are not as effective on the skin, there is some difference.
 The dog’s ph is different from human ph, so it is recommended to use only a shampoo made for dogs; otherwise, your dog’s skin will dry.
 It is good to save baby shampoo for yourself and use dog shampoo for your Border collie.

 What if my Border collie gets dirty after every hour

 Border collies with black and white hairs or more white hairs get dirty very easily.
-If you give a bath to your Border collie, he will get dirty again after an hour by playing in the yard.
+If you give your a bath to your Border collie, he will get dirty again after an hour by playing in the yard.
 There is no need to apply shampoo again on your Border collie; wash that mud and dirt with tap water.
-Only give proper cutting and bath to your Border collie 4 to 5 times in a year to maintain him.
+Only give proper cutting and bath to your Border collie 4 to 5 times a year to maintain him.

 How to stop Border collie from getting dirty

-The best way to deal with this issue is to use a spray dimethicone.
+The best way to deal with this issue is to use a spray of dimethicone.
 It is safe for the skin.
 You can use that spray on the front and back legs of your Border collie.
-It is recommended to use a cloth spray on it and rub it onto your Border collie’s hairs otherwise; it will just sit on the surface area.
-Whenever you see your Border collie is getting wet, reapply it.
+It is recommended to use a cloth spray on it and rub it onto your Border collie’s hair otherwise; it will just sit on the surface area.
+Whenever you see your Border collie getting wet, reapply it.

 Border collies are the most energetic and intelligent dogs.
-They never stay at the corner of the room all day.
+They never stay in the corner of the room all day.
 They need movement to release their energy.
-Border collies get dirty most of the time; mud gets attached to their hair or leaves stuck into their hairs in most cases.
-It would help if you only bathed your Border collie 4 to 5 times a year using a shampoo.
+Border collies get dirty most of the time; mud gets attached to their hair or leaves stuck into their hair in most cases.
+It would help if you only bathed your Border collie 4 to 5 times a year using shampoo.
 Plus point about Border collies is they don’t have a dog smell like the other dog breeds.